Sora-3e8/romopad-driver/readme.md

 - `<static-layer>` - Static layer, cannot be swiched, only one should be defined, if more than one set the last one will be used

 ### Keybinds
-- Each keybind is to be defined in layer, if the layer `<static-layer>`, the binds will persist across all layers.</br>
+- Each keybind is to be defined in layer, if the layer is `<static-layer>`, the binds will persist across all layers.</br>

 - Bind has a mandatory attributes: `keys, type`</br>